 A more advanced book for aspiring artists or art students, this guide teaches techniques for proportion, shading and greater detail than more basic books.
 Easy steps can help any artist refine their bird-drawing skills, and natural history trivia included in the book adds richness and realism to the bird-drawing experience.

 As you learn to draw birds, you’ll also find your birding skills improve.
-Drawing forces you to pay greater attention to details such as a bird’s overall shape and proportions, the exact extent of markings, posture, poses and other subtleties that can help identify a species.
-You’ll be watching birds more carefully in order to sketch and draw them more accurately, and the more you draw, the more you’ll notice about even the most familiar birds you thought you knew.
+Drawing forces you to pay greater attention to details such as a bird’s overall shape and proportions, the exact extent of markings, posture, poses, and other subtleties that can help identify a species.
+You’ll be watching birds more carefully in order to sketch them more accurately, and the more you draw, the more you’ll notice about even the most familiar birds you thought you knew.
 What better reason to celebrate this holiday, and any day that gives us an excuse to pay more attention to birds!